General Map of Ukraine: Creation

-Chronologically, the General Map of Ukraine was the first to be published.
-Its first version was a hand-drawn map of 1639, titled Tabula Geographica Ukrainska, or "Ukrainian Geographical Map".
-This draft was 44.5 × 62.5 cm, scale 1:1,500,000, which displayed 275 names of populated places, 80 names of rivers, 4 names of islands, 13 names of rapids, 4 names of forests, and 2 names of seas.
-The area between 47 and 50 degrees north latitude is most fully represented, especially the hydrographic network and settlements near the Dnipro, Southern Bug and Dniester.
-The map was published in a manuscript atlas by Prussian-Lithuanian cartographer Fryderyk Getkant, which is kept in the Military Archives in Stockholm.
-This map was in fact the first sketch of the General Map of Ukraine published 9 years later.
+The General Map of Ukraine was first produced as a hand-drawn map in 1639, titled Tabula Geographica Ukrainska ('Ukrainian Geographical Map').
+It is 44.5 × 62.5 cm with a scale of 1:1,500,000.
+It showed 275 populated places, 80 named rivers, four named islands, 13 rapids, four forests, and two seas.
+The area between 47 and 50 degrees north latitude is most fully represented, especially the rivers and settlements near the Dnipro, Southern Bug and Dniester rivers.
+The map first appeared in an atlas made by the Prussian-Lithuanian cartographer Fryderyk Getkant.
+It is in the Military Archives in Stockholm.

-Beauplan left Ukraine for some time, taking with him hand-drawn maps of Ukrainian lands, for which he received the privilege of publishing on 8 April 1645.
-During this trip, he arranged for the maps to be prepared for publication with the engraver and cartographer Willem Hondius, who prepared the first version of the map in Danzig (modern Gdańsk) in 1648.
-This map without the Crimean peninsula was published in 1648.
+Beauplan left Ukraine and took with him his maps of Ukrainian lands, which he was granted permission to publish on 8 April 1645.
+He arranged for the maps to be prepared for publication by the engraver and cartographer Willem Hondius, who prepared the first version of the map in Danzig in 1648.
+Hondius's map—without the Crimean peninsula—was published in 1648.

-Editions

 First edition

-The first edition of the General Map of Ukraine (titled in Latin Delineatio Generalis Camporum Desertorum vulgo Ukraina.
-Cum adjacentibus Provinciis) with a south-up orientation (42 × 54.5 cm, scale 1:1 800 000) was drawn by Hondius and printed in Danzig in 1648.
-Later, four more versions of the map were published, and it was constantly being revised.
-Thus, the fifth version of the map shows 1293 objects, including 993 populated places and 153 rivers, as well as inscriptions about the recent Battles of Loyew (1649) and Berestechko (1651).
+The first edition of the General Map of Ukraine (Delineatio Generalis Camporum Desertorum vulgo Ukraina.
+Cum adjacentibus Provinciis) was printed in Danzig in 1648.
+Four versions were published, and it was constantly revised.
+The fifth version of the map shows 1293 objects, including 993 populated places and 153 rivers, as well as inscriptions about the recent Battles of Loyew (1649) and Berestechko (1651).
 In addition, this version of the map shows a fragment of the map separated by the author, divided into 8 squares, with its author's numbering, which became the basis for Beauplan's Special Map of Ukraine.

 Beauplan's 1651 Delineatio Specialis Et Accurata Ukrainae, or Special and Accurate Map of Ukraine, was derived from the fifth version of his General Map of Ukraine.

 The map was never printed in large numbers, as circumstances were not in favour of this, only trial prints of each of the map's variants were printed.
 Later, after travelling abroad, Beauplan lost contact with the maps engraved by Hondius, due to the latter's death in 1652.
 Given the importance of these maps, they, along with other materials from the engraver's workshop that remained after his death, were confiscated by the Polish king John II Casimir Vasa.